 Number of vehicles

-The number of vehicles used by a Team is not limited, but the mission has to be accomplished in full by a single vehicle.
+The number of vehicles used by a Team is not limited, but the mission, together with the potential bonus demonstration(s), has to be accomplished in full by a single vehicle.
 In case that multiple vehicles from one team each accomplish the same mission goals separately, competitors may submit the mission data for each of these successful vehicles’ missions in multiple claims to the competition prizes.
 Particular care has to be taken in these cases by the respective Competitor to clearly mark and separate each individual AUV’s mailed mission tags and electronically transferred mission data.

 Tags

 Vehicles shall carry a validation tag to provide Organizers with independent validation data.
-This tag is to be ordered and purchased by each Competitor from a tag provider at the Competitor’s cost and account, and hull-mounted on the AUV by the Competitors according to the operating procedures provided by the Organizers in the Regulations and Standards for Installation of Mission Verification Tags document.
+This tag is to be ordered and purchased by each Competitor from a tag provider at the Competitor’s cost and account, and hull-mounted on the AUV by the Competitors according to the operating procedures provided by the Organizers in the “Regulations and Standards for Installation of Mission Verification Tags” document.
 Competitors should note that this device may impact the vehicle balance, drag and overall dynamics.
-Tags are rated to operate in specific conditions (e.g., a strict maximum depth of 2000m and tag permissible temperature range) which shall be duly accounted for when planning the challenge mission.
-It is the responsibility of competitors to ensure that the tag is safely mounted on the vehicle to operate and measure properly during the entire mission.
-The tag must be switched on at the start of the mission according to the instructions given in the Regulations and Standards for Installation of Mission Verification Tags document as well as by the tag provider.
+Tags are rated to operate in specific conditions (e.g., a strict maximum depth of 2000m and tag permissible temperature range) which shall be duly accounted for when planning the Challenge mission.
+It is the responsibility of Competitors to ensure that the tag is safely mounted on the vehicle to operate and measure properly during the entire mission.
+The tag must be switched on at the start of the mission according to the instructions given in the “Regulations and Standards for Installation of Mission Verification Tags” document as well as by the tag provider.
 It must be returned to the tag provider after the mission for mission validation according to the below Section “Claiming a Prize”.
-Instructions for all aspects of tag ordering, installation, use, handling, and return are given in the “Regulations and Standards for Installation of Mission Verification Tags” Document.
+Complete instructions for all aspects of tag ordering, installation, use, handling, and return are given in the “Regulations and Standards for Installation of Mission Verification Tags” Document.

 CLAIMING A PRIZE

 The WCRP-FPA2 Polar Challenge calls for participants to conduct pioneering scientific AUV missions in remote, inaccessible, and challenging environments.
-Unlike for small-scale and on-site competitions, which can seek proof-of-concept demonstrations in controlled settings, the Polar Challenge cannot deploy both a judge panel and AUV monitoring infrastructure to all Competitors’ mission locations for all Competitors’ mission durations.
-The Polar Challenge employs a dual approach to mission verification, relying on a sealed, black-box mission verification tag, one of which is to be installed by each Competitor on every participating AUV (see the Regulations and Standards for Installation of Mission Verification Tags document).
+Unlike for small-scale and on-site competitions, which can seek proof-of-concept demonstrations in controlled settings, the Polar Challenge cannot deploy both a Judge Panel and AUV monitoring infrastructure to all Competitors’ mission locations for all Competitors’ mission durations.
+The Polar Challenge employs a dual approach to mission verification, relying on a sealed, black-box mission verification tag, one of which is to be installed by each Competitor on every participating AUV (see the “Regulations and Standards for Installation of Mission Verification Tags” document, as well as its Section 5.9 on alternative verification strategies).
 Data collected by this sealed device will be exclusively evaluated by the Organizers and the Judge Panel.
 The second pillar of the Polar Challenge’s evaluation scheme is the requirement for complete provision of a Competitor’s mission critical data as collected by the AUV (and potentially other involved relevant equipment).
 In order to claim a Prize, data content for both verification pillars must be provided fully to the Challenge Organizers, and the burden of providing sufficient evidence lies with the Competitors.